ILIAS-eLearning/ILIAS/Modules/Portfolio/PRIVACY.md

 **Portfolio**

 - The author of a portfolio controls its content and how it is shared to others.
 This is done in the **Share** tab of a portfolio.
 Portfolios can be presented to single users, all members of a group, all members of a course, all registered users or even externally to the web (see global configuration).
+- The portfolio settings allow to activate public comments service.
+These comments are attached to portfolio pages.

 ## Data being stored